Shenington: Parish church

 The Church of England parish church of the Holy Trinity was in existence by the first quarter of the 12th century.
-The Norman chancel arch survives from this period, but in 1879 the church was restored under the direction of JL Pearson, a larger Gothic Revival chancel arch was inserted and the Norman one was moved to the north side of the chancel where it is now the portal to the organ loft.

 In the 13th century the south aisle was added, linked with the nave by an Early English Gothic three-bay arcade.
 Early in the 14th century the south aisle was rebuilt and new windows inserted in the chancel, all in the Decorated Gothic style.
 The Perpendicular Gothic bell tower was built in 1504.
 The south porch is also a Perpendicular Gothic addition.
 Holy Trinity is a Grade II* listed building.
 The tower has a ring of five bells, all cast in 1678 by Henry Bagley of Chacombe and a clock that was installed before 1720.
 Holy Trinity is now one of eight ecclesiastical parishes in the Ironstone Benefice.
+The Reverend Robert Edward Hughes was the rector of Shenington.
+He and his wife, Martha Pyne, had a daughter, Marian Hughes, in Shenington on 14 January 1817 and she became the first woman to take religious vows in the Anglican church in modern times.

+The Norman chancel arch survives, but in 1879 the church was restored under the direction of JL Pearson, a larger Gothic Revival chancel arch was inserted and the Norman one was moved to the north side of the chancel where it is now the portal to the organ loft.